epiverse-trace/vaccineff/README.md

-More details on how to use *vaccineff* can be found in the [online documentation as package vignettes](https://epiverse-trace.github.io/vaccineff/), in the article “Get Started with vaccineff”, and the article for cohort designs “Introduction to cohort design with vaccineff”.
+More details on how to use *vaccineff* can be found in the [online documentation as package vignettes](https://epiverse-trace.github.io/vaccineff/), and in the articles “Get Started with vaccineff” and “Introduction to cohort design with vaccineff”.

 ## Help